Meet Debby Gies from D.G. Kaye

 - What genre/topic/theme do you blog about?
 Do you ever deviate from that theme?

-Like I mentioned before, my blog posts pertain to personal stories, articles about writing, news in the writing industry, book reviews, guest posts.
+Like I mentioned before, my blog posts pertaining to personal stories, articles about writing, news in the writing industry, book reviews, guest posts.
 I’m a nonfiction/memoir writer so all my own stories are true.
 Some of my articles are inspirational, some serious, and some humorous.
 I’m a mixed bag of thought.

 - How often do you blog per week or month?